We Have Treatment Options for Autoimmune Diseases

 Autoimmune disorders are illnesses that occur when the body’s immune system attacks its own tissues.
 There are more than 80 different Autoimmune Disorders, and they can affect any part of the body.
 Symptoms vary depending on the disease and may include fatigue, pain, joint inflammation, and skin rashes.

-Sunridge Medical treats autoimmune diseases with medical protocols that address both the symptoms and the underlying cause of the disease.
+Sunridge Medical offers alternative treatment for autoimmune diseases with medical protocols that address both the symptoms and the underlying cause of the disease.
 Through specialized testing, Sunridge doctors will identify chronic infections and environmental toxins that are known to cause and promote autoimmune disorders.

 Patients with autoimmune disorders that follow Sunridge autoimmune disease treatments experience less pain and inflammation increasing their mobility, sleep, and mood.
 The immune system is a complex network of cells, messenger systems, and components that normally work to defend the body and eliminate infections caused by bacteria, viruses, and other invaders.
 Normally, the immune system can differentiate tissue that belongs to the body from tissue coming from a different source.
 However, if an individual has an autoimmune disorder, the immune system mistakenly attacks itself on a large scale, targeting the cells, tissues, and organs of the individual’s own body.